osposweb/osposweb.github.io/OSPOS-Environment-Development.md

 OSPOS tries to adhere to [CodeIgniter indentation style](https://www.codeigniter.com/user_guide/general/styleguide.html), must read carefully.

 **IMPORTANT**: as discussed in #389, but due OSPOS was a migration from CI2 some portions of the code might not complain yet.
 Please do not made pull request only to format old code, do this only if new features are involved.

+Always check the [Development code tips and help](OSPOS-development-index#development-code-tips-and-help) for how to code the controllers and views respect the models.

 ## Code documentation